raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_4.md

 Your program should collect and store experiment data.
 These measurements should be written to a file in the current working directory called `data01.csv`.

-The `.csv` extension shows that this should be a comma-separated values file where your data will be saved in table format, with each individual value separated from the its neighbours with a comma.
+The `.csv` extension shows that this should be a comma-separated values file where your data will be saved in table format, with each individual value separated from its neighbours with a comma.
 For example, here is a snippet from a CSV-format file that stores the date, time, humidity, and temperature recorded in roughly one-minute intervals.

 ```
 Date, Time, Humidity, Temperature